rivenirvana/MosaicWM/README.md

 **Rethinking window management for GNOME Shell**

-A GNOME Shell extension that provides automatic window tiling in a beautiful mosaic layout.
+A GNOME Shell extension that provides automatic window tiling in a mosaic layout.
 Inspired by [GNOME's vision for rethinking window management](https://blogs.gnome.org/tbernard/2023/07/26/rethinking-window-management/), Mosaic WM intelligently arranges windows to maximize screen space while maintaining visual harmony.

+> [!WARNING]
+> **Experimental Extension**: This extension is under active development and may contain bugs or unexpected behavior.
+Use at your own risk.
+Please report any issues.

 ## 💡 Philosophy